The Unique Creation of the Chinese Dumpling

 Although people love to call dumplings to as ‘jiaozi’, they were originally named ‘jiao’er for its shape of “tender ears”.
 From Winter Solstice to New Year’s Eve, Zhang went distributing the dumplings among all the villagers who had recovered from their illness.

-Few other theories suggest that jiaozi may have been introduced from dumplings in Western Asia.
-During the period of the Three Kingdoms, Zhang Yi mentioned jiaozi in his book Guangya.
-In the Northern Qi Dynasty, Yan Zhitui wrote about how the jiaozi, shaped like the crescent moon, was someone everyone around the world loved.
+A few other theories say that jiaozi may have been introduced from dumplings in Western Asia.
+During the Three Kingdoms, mentioned jiaozi in his book Guangya.
+In the Northern Qi Dynasty, Yan Zhitui wrote that jiaozi shaped like the crescent moon, was the favorite of everyone around the world.

 The Different Types of Dumplings You can Get